sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Workflow:

-A workflow is a modular composiion of tasks.
+A workflow is a modular composition of tasks.
 A workflow can contain loops, conditionals, multiple starting points and multiple endpoints.
-The most promiminant workflow in SACM is the assessment workflow.
+The most prominant workflow in SACM is the assessment workflow.

 #  IANA Considerations